Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

 Creating a cluster
 ==================

-Docker swarm is a **mode** supported natively by the Docker engine since version 1.12 in 2016.
+Docker swarm is a "mode" supported natively by the Docker engine since version 1.12 in 2016.
 Given a group of independent Docker nodes, one can easily start create a cluster using the command:

 .. code-block:: bash